CaptainNapkins/cnit280-website/README.md

 # cnit280-website

-A repository for all files pertaining to the CNIT 280 final project.
+## This contains all of the files pertaining to the CNIT 280 project.